 When do I need to apply?

 The application deadline for the 2016 Spanish Immersion Program is February 15, 2016.

 When and where is the Spanish Immersion Program offered?

 FHU’s Spanish Immersion Program is offered in the summer of even years.
-The 2014 Spanish Immersion Program will be held in Madrid, Spain, July 1 - July 31.
+The 2016 Spanish Immersion Program will be held in Madrid, Spain, during the month of July.

 CostHow much does the program cost?

 The cost of participating in the Spanish Immersion Program is currently $6,000 and includes tuition, airfare, room and board, and travel insurance.

 The program fee does not include books, a transcript fee (for transferring credit back to FHU), at least four meals, optional weekend excursions, and additional personal activities/transportation expenses.
 Students should budget $500-1,000 for additional expenses.

 Can I still use my financial aid?